jeyashreemurugappan1/bike_sharing_assignment/README.md

 ## Acknowledgements
 Give credit here.
-- This project has been prepared from learning from EDA at https://www.learn.upgrad.com
+- This project has been prepared from learning from linear regression at https://www.learn.upgrad.com

 ## Contact